Why Tango Dancers Often Feel at Home in Forró (And What Surprises Them)

 Another interesting aspect that many tango dancers notice is that certain movement ideas present in tango also appear in some forms of contemporary forró.

-This becomes especially visible in what many dancers call forró roots, a style that tends to emphasize closer embrace, grounded movement, leg interaction, and more intricate partner displacement.
+This becomes especially visible in what many dancers call forró roots, a style that tends to emphasize closed position repertoire, leg interaction, and more intricate partner displacement.
+In this context, some dancers immediately recognize similarities with dances such as tango and gafieira.

 Leg interaction patterns resembling sacadas became much more present in forró over the last couple of decades, particularly from the 2010s onward.
 Although the execution and body organization are clearly different from tango, many tango dancers still recognize the existence of these movement concepts inside the dance.